dspingarn/groupmeBot/README.md

 $ waitress-serve --listen=*:8000 app:app # the first parameter is app.py in app:app
 $ python3 bot_cli.py # Run CLI for sending messages to bot
 ```

-It's a little hacky (the botserver determines if it's in debug mode and prints responses instead of sending them back over HTTP), but it works and is good enough for simple tests.

 data looks like
 {